International Linguapax Award

 - Linguapax International calls for nominations for the Linguapax International Award on a yearly basis to honour actions carried out in different fields in favour of the preservation of linguistic diversity, revitalization and reactivation of linguistic communities and the promotion of multilingualism.

 - Individuals, entities or collectives of the academic community and civil society whose actions fit the descriptions of the aforementioned areas can be nominated as candidates.
 Persons linked with Linguapax structures or delegations are not eligible.

-- Nominations must include contact details of the nominee, a curriculum and a letter of motivation for the candidacy.
+- Application files will include contact details of the nominee, a curriculum and a letter of motivation for the candidacy.
+Self-candidates must provide two letters of recommendation endorsing their merits.
 Additional documentation supporting the work described will be most appreciated, preferably in electronic format, including links to audio-visual media, publications, websites, press releases, etc.

 - The nominations will be treated with full confidentiality.

 - The jury of the Linguapax International Award is formed of the members of the Linguapax Board and international Advisory Board as well as the delegates of the Linguapax International Network.

 - The decision of the jury will be unquestionable.
 Exceptionally, the jury might decide to award two candidates.

 - The 2018 International Linguapax Award is endowed with 6000 €.